List of South African slang words: Colloquial phrases

+Time

-Although the next phrases are not inherently Afrikaans, they can be used in the Afrikaans language.
-Normally, in other English speaking countries, when you say you're doing something "now now", you would assume it means that you will do said thing right away.
-In South Africa, the phrases "now now", "just now" and "right now" all mean different things; "Now now" often meaning minutes later, "just now" meaning hours later and "right now" meaning now.
-Example: I am going to see a movie just now.I will drive there now now.
-I am at the movies right now.
+Normally, in other English-speaking countries, when you say you're doing something "now", you would assume it means that you will do said thing right away.
+In South Africa, the phrases "now now", "just now", and "right now" all have differing connotations: "Now now" often means minutes later; "just now" means hours later; and "right now" actually means now.